bocchino/AppleCore/README.md

 `make clean` and then `make`.
 A directory `obj` should appear containing two files:

-1.  `HELLO.WORLD.OBJ` containing the binary code for the compiled program.
+1.  `HELLO.WORLD.OBJ`, which contains the binary code for the compiled program.

-2.  `_AppleDOSMappings.plist` that tells Virtual ][ how to interpret
-    the OS X file as an Apple II DOS file.
+2.  `_AppleDOSMappings.plist`, an XML file that tells Virtual ][ how to interpret HELLO.WORLD.OBJ as an Apple II DOS file.

 If you would like to see the assembled output listing, then say `make OPTS=-l`.
 That tells the assembler to list the assembly to the